petersem/posterr/README.md

 This software is still considered `ALPHA` quality.
 (Still not feature complete)

 Limitations:
- - Can only specify 1 library for on-demand slides
  - The 'Slide effect' transitions has a UI issue and doesn't look good yet (fade is fine)
  - There is no password for the settings page yet
  - Software has not been rigorously tested